 Preheat an oven to 350°F (177°C) degrees and spray an 8x8 square pan with baking flour non-stick spray.

 - To a large bowl, add the oat flour, almond flour, tapioca, cinnamon, baking soda, baking powder and salt and whisk very well.
 Set aside.

-- Next, add all the wet ingredients (the next 6 ingredients) to a blender or food procesor and blend until very smooth and there are no lumps remaining.
+Next, add all the wet ingredients (the next 6 ingredients) to a blender or food processor and blend until very smooth and there are no lumps remaining.
 This is an important step, as it incorporates air and gives a wonderful texture to the cake.
 It works better than a beater.
 Pour the wet into the dry ingredients and gently fold until well incorporated.

 - For the molasses cream frosting: place the coconut milk into the fridge to chill overnight or 2-3 days for best results.

 Do NOT shake the can first, as the water and cream will have hardened and separated and you will only be using the cream.
 Scoop out all the hardened cream at the top.
 It should be very thick...if it is runny, it is not a good brand or can and won't work for the frosting.
 I recommend Thai Kitchen for best results.